HOW TO WRITE A SCRIPT - the UK'S #1 rated Screenwriting Course.

 - Informal networking drinks with the course tutor

 Our screenwriting course is sometimes held in Industrial Scripts' offices on Newman Street in central London, moments from Goodge Street tube on the Northern Line.
-It is also held at the University of Westminster, near Oxford Circus tube, and other central London locations.
+It is also held at other central London locations and participants who have booked on the course are informed of the exact course location via email in the days leading up to the event.

 The course fee is £156.99, and places are strictly limited and participants are advised to book early to avoid disappointment.
 Networking is firmly encouraged so please bring business cards.
 Lunch and networking drinks are not included.